rippinrobr/csv-to/README.md

 Really, I mean it.
 I'm in the 'follow the white rabbit phase'.

 # csv2api
-Goal is to convert CSV file(s) into a database backed REST API

-## The plan
+The goal of this project is to parse CSV file(s), create databases based on the data in the files and create a RESTFul API to serve the data.
 If you are curious about what my plans are or what I am currently working on check out my [trello board](https://trello.com/b/1j5eExND/csv2api)